-Many different diet strategies have been studied, but none have been particularly effective.
+Many different diet strategies have been studied, but none has been particularly effective.

-Important note: You should never, ever delay or avoid conventional medical treatment of cancer in favor of an alternative treatment like the ketogenic diet.
-You should discuss all treatment options with your doctor.
+Important note: You should never, ever delay or avoid conventional medical treatment of cancer in favor of an alternative treatment such as the ketogenic diet.
+You should discuss all treatment options with your healthcare provider.

 After several days, fat becomes your body’s primary energy source.

-This causes a significant increase in the levels of compounds called ketones in your blood (5).
+This causes a substantial increase in the levels of compounds called ketones in your blood (

-In general, a ketogenic diet used for weight loss is about 60-75% of calories as fat, with 15-30% of calories from protein and 5-10% of calories from carbs.
+In general, a ketogenic diet provides 70% of calories as fat, with 20% of calories from protein and 10% of calories from carbs (

-Bottom Line: The ketogenic diet is a very low-carb, high-fat diet.
-For cancer treatment, fat intake may be as high as 90% of total calorie intake.
+The ketogenic diet is a very low carb, high fat diet.
+Fat intake may be 70% of total calorie intake, if not higher.